 - Dollars and Cents 00:00

 The same technique was used to compose Morning Bell from Kid A. The chords are Am and Amaj7 (a major chord with an additional major seventh note), and the chords are played in a 5/4 groove that adds even more unevenness.
-The Am to Amaj7 progression is used for the verse section and the refrain section uses the chord Gsus2 and D to add some occasional resolution to the A Major key.
+The Am to Amaj7 progression is used for the verse section and the refrain section uses the chord Gsus2 and D to add some occasional contrast and harmonic resolution to the A major key.

 - Morning Bell 00:00